AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Adjust the sequence of each list item using this order as a guide: Foundation, Sites, Assets, Forms, Commerce, and Screens.
 -->

-* Experience Manager Sites introduces a self-managed user interface to configure custom `GraphQL` endpoints for their external tenants (SITES-1753).

-* Additional validation in `Content Fragrament` editor to ensure uniqueness of a `Content Fragment` within the same `Content Fragment` model (SITES-1730).

-* Ability to manage publication for `Models`.
-When selecting a `Model` and publishing it, a popup displays the list of all the referenced `Models` to be published (SITES-1496).

 * [!DNL Experience Manager] extends the Connected Assets functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).

 * When users download assets shared as a link (link share feature), the users can choose to download the original assets, its renditions, or both.